apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/4-components.md

 # Necessary components that are not in the network

-The data and algorithms like Neural Networks are not the only components that you need to create your trained deep learning model.
-In this notebook, you will learn about some of the common components used for training your own machine learning models.
-Here is a list of components that are commonly found in training a model in MXNet.
+Data and models are not the only components that you need to train a deep learning model.
+In this notebook, you will learn about the common components involved in training deep learning models.
+Here is a list of components necessary for training models in MXNet.

 1. Initialization
-2. Loss function
+2. Loss functions
     1. Built-in
     2. Custom
 3. Optimizers